Dr Andrew Pimm

 Andrew Pimm is a Research Fellow in the School of Chemical and Process Engineering at the University of Leeds.
 He joined the university in November 2015.

 Andrew has a strong background in mechanical engineering and computational analysis.
-Along with techno-economic analysis of decentralised storage, Andrew is also working on innovative new designs of compressed air energy storage systems and floating offshore wind turbines.
-He sits on the organising committee of the Offshore Energy and Storage (OSES) conference series, and was a founder of the conference which has been running since 2014.
+He previously worked at the University of Nottingham, where he developed innovative new designs of energy storage systems and floating offshore wind turbines.
+He was a founding member of the Offshore Energy and Storage (OSES) conference series.

-He has lectured to undergraduates and supervised PhD and undergraduate students, and regularly presents his work at international conferences.
+He gives lectures and supervision to students across all levels of higher education, and regularly presents his work at international conferences.